mjf1406/worksheet-generators/README.md

       - [ ] due date
       - [ ] created date
       - [ ] working date
+      - [ ] automatically exclude assignments that all students have done
     - [ ] alert teacher every x minutes if a student hasn't completed an assignment
     - [ ] easily export URLs for each student
   - Student Page
+    - [ ] upcoming assignments that are due within 1 week
+    - [ ] list of topics in the class
+      - clicking on one takes to currentUrl/assignments
+    - [ ] behavior breakdown
+      - [ ] top 5 positive behaviors
+      - [ ] top 5 negative behaviors
+    - [ ] redemption breakdown
+      - [ ] history
+      - [ ] top 5 most common
+    - [ ] absent dates
+      - praise for 0 absent dates
+      - top x% of the class
+    - [ ] points summary
+      - [ ] total points and ranking in the class with the values of those below and above
+      - [ ] total points earned and ranking in the class with the values of those below and above
+      - [ ] total redeemed points and ranking in the class with the values of those below and above
+      - [ ] total negative points and ranking in the class with the values of those below and above
+      - explainer saying something like "you would have [total points earned] if you didn't receive [negative points]! [something encouraging]
+        - this should have a random message that has the same meaning each time they laod the page, maybe there are 10 different options
+    - [ ] titles
+    - [ ] achievements
+    - [ ] streaks

+### p0

+- Groups: need to optimistically update the cached data
+- when editing a group's members or creating a group, should be able to set the selected students to the opposite of another group, e.g. I want Group B to be all the students not in Group A
+- BUG: fixed a bug that would cause the mouse to click through the sorting dropdown.
+- DB: need first name and last name columns when adding a class
+- STUDENT: added a basic assignments page to the student dashboard `/classes/[classId]/students/[studentId]/assignments`

 ## Change Log

+2024/12/07

+- fixed: Teaching-facing Student Dashboard now only counts actual negative behaviors as negative points
+- fixed: Class Dashboard now only counts actual negative behaviors as negative points
+- fixed: in the student dialog, the negative points are now correctly calculated
+- UI: added a basic assignments page to track assignments that the students have done

 2024/11/27